 In today’s health-conscious society, one of the greatest influences on consumer buying decisions is arguably a food product’s label.
-When shopping for a new product, more than half of U.S. consumers say they read the ingredient list.
-The presence of artificial fillers and preservatives along with chemically modified ingredients leads many to reach for another product containing only familiar, natural ingredients.
+When shopping for food, more than three in four (77%) U.S. consumers say they read the labels.
+Alarmingly, nearly half of Americans (44%) don’t necessarily trust the health claims being made on them!

 A Suitable, All-Natural Whey Protein Concentrate